Kvar-ispw17/kvar-ispw17.github.io-src/content/post/newalbum.md

 ## Winter

 This song is really old.
-I use the GarageBand on iPad to finish this song in 2014.
+I use GarageBand on iPad to finish this song in 2014.
 This is one of my earliest songs so it's even recorded directly on my instrument instead of using MIDI to connect to the computer.

 # Released Stores